isamplesorg/examples/spatial/geoparquet_duckdb_tutorial.md

 - Create and save GeoParquet files
 - Read and process GeoParquet data using different tools
 - Perform basic spatial operations and queries
-- Calculate distances using different methods
+- Calculate distances using both simple (Haversine) and more accurate (geodesic) methods

 To further your learning, consider exploring: